 The Throne of Monomachus, commissioned by Ivan the Terrible in the 16th century, can be seen here.Continue to 5 of 13 below.

 The Annunciation Cathedral hosted the Russian royal families' private Orthodox church services.
 It was connected to the personal chambers of the tsar.
 The pristine facade and golden domes of the cathedral make it a picturesque element to Cathedral Square.

 Ivan the Terrible had the church rebuilt to replace a previous church that stood on the same location.
-After he married his fourth wife and was prevented from attending services due to the rules of Russian Orthodoxy, he stood on the porch that was subsequently rebuilt along with the construction of the new church.
-You can see it in the left of this picture, with stairs leading up to the covered porch.
+After he married his fourth wife and was prevented from attending services due to the rules of Russian Orthodox, he stood on the porch that was subsequently rebuilt along with the construction of the new church.

 06 of 13

 The Cathedral of the Archangel exhibits some elements of Italian architecture, such as the shell-like forms nestled within the arcade directly under the structure's roof.
 However, the interior displays are significant to Russian history — portraits of princes line the walls, and an icon of the Archangel Michael is surrounded by legends of its origins.